ohwada/MAC_cpp_Samples/README.md

 ### sobjectizer
 An implementation of Actor, Publish-Subscribe, and CSP models in one rather small C++ framework

+### RESTinio
+Cross-platform, efficient, customizable, and robust asynchronous HTTP/WebSocket server C++14 library with the right balance between performance and ease of use

 ### Urdl
 cross-platform C++ library for downloading web content using a URL.